badjub1es/badjub1es/README.md

 ### Hi there 👋

 My names Anthony Arellano and I am a Software Engineer with a love for building full-stack applications.
-Currently help lead a team at Peloton responsible for migrating an old HTML content management system to a micro frontend React / Typescript eco-system.
+Currently help lead a team at Peloton responsible for migrating and maintaining an internal content management system.
+Always happy to nerd out on some new tech!

 ## Check out some of my projects below!
 <!--